AmoebeLabs/swiss-army-knife-card/README.md

 The 3rd Release Candidate will have support for layout templates, which makes using predefined cards much easier.
 The [30 functional card examples](https://swiss-army-knife-card-manual.amoebelabs.com/design/example-set-functional-cards/) will be made available as layout templates for easy use and integration.

-Remember that this custom card will is a public release candidate as of June/July 2022!

 Check https://swiss-army-knife-card-manual.amoebelabs.com/ for the documentation!